 PF=?

-Peak Factor 1.66 shows that the sinusoidal wave is distorted.
+A crest factor of 1.66 indicates that the sinusoidal waveform is distorted.